 Fireworks Lit Up the Skies of Shanghai

-Tonight I went to watch the musical fireworks, which was for the celebration of the 62th of the foundation of P. R. China, in Century Park with a friend of mine.
-We were told online tickets have been sold out, but the friend, who is from the US, was eager to see his first-ever fireworks in China, so we decided to try our luck, and went to see if
+Tonight I went to watch the musical fireworks, which was for the celebration of the 62th anniversary of the foundation of P. R. China, in Century Park with a friend of mine.
+We were told online tickets had been (or: were ) sold out, but the friend, who is from the US, was eager to see his first-ever fireworks in China, so we decided to try our luck, and went to see if

 launched.
 Then, the S. Korean National Anthem was played up.
-It was first time for me to learn and to listen it, which is very magnificent, and most of people stood up to honour it.
-Later splendid fireworks lit up in the skies one by one accompanying the wows from the audiences now and then.
-Some were colourful flowers in full blossom, some were twinkling little stars, some were cute smiling faces, some were like wriggling golden snakes, and some were simply waterfall of fireworks, along with wonderful music...
+It was the first time for me (that) I had seen and listened to this absolutely magnificent performance, and most of people stood up to honour it.
+Later splendid fireworks lit up in the skies one by one accompanying the wows from the audience now and then.
+Some were colourful flowers in full blossom, some were twinkling little stars, some were cute smiling faces, some were like wriggling golden snakes, and some were simply fireworks resembling a waterfall, along with wonderful music...
 How amazing they were!
-I told the friend I am very proud of us- human beings as we are the top dog of the animals, because we were way more creative than another creatures.
+I told my friend: “I am very proud of us human beings as we are the top dog of the animals, because we are way more creative than any other creatures.”
 While I was gazing at those resplendent fireworks, the strange sentiment suddenly attacked me- how transient the fireworks were as our lives are... soon I shrugged the little bit of sadness off, and kept excitedly lapping the fireworks up until the end at 8:30.